-Population genetic variation of the southern ocean krill, Euphausia superba, in the western Antarctic Peninsula region using Single Nucleotide Polymorphisms (SNPs)
+Population genetic variation of the Southern Ocean krill, Euphausia superba, in the Western Antarctic Peninsula region based on mitochondrial single nucleotide polymorphisms (SNPs)

 P.G.
 Batta Lona1, A.Bucklin1, P.W.
 Wiebe2, N.J.
 Copley2, and T. Patarnello3